Mohitjangid097/java-project/README.md

-Flight Ticket Booking System in java.
+Design Ticket Booking System for  Flight and store the entries in database

 Tools use:-